kevoreilly/CAPEv2/README.md

 Configuration data may be output from either family packages, or in payloads resulting from behavioural packages.
 Configuration parsing may then be performed on this by virtue of Yara-based detection, and config parsing based on either of CAPE's config parsing frameworks, the RATDecoders framework from malwareconfig.com and DC3-MWCP (Defense Cyber Crime Center - Malware Configuration Parser).
 The many parsers/decoders from malwareconfig.com are also included, comprising among many others: Sakula, DarkComet, PredatorPain and PoisonIvy.
 Thanks to Kevin Breen/TechAnarchy for this framework and parsers (https://github.com/kevthehermit/RATDecoders), and to DC3 for their framework (https://github.com/Defense-Cyber-Crime-Center/DC3-MWCP).
 Special thanks to Jason Reaves (@sysopfb) for the TrickBot parser and Fabien Perigaud for the PlugX parser.

-Utility packages are also included: 'DumpOnAPI' allows a module to be dumped when it calls a specific API function which can be specified in the web interface.
+Utility features are also included: 'DumpOnAPI' allows a module to be dumped when it calls a specific API function which can be specified in the web interface.
 'DumpConfigRegion' allows the memory region containing C2 information or other config data to be dumped for commonly used API calls.
-These packages can be useful for quickly unpacking/dumping novel samples or configs.
-The 'Trace' package allows quick access to the debugger by accepting four breakpoints (RVA values) to set on instructions, whereupon a short instruction trace will be output.
+These options can be useful for quickly unpacking/dumping novel samples or configs.
+The breakpoint options 'bp0' through 'bp3' allow quick access to the debugger by accepting RVA or VA values to set breakpoints, whereupon a short instruction trace will be output.
+Alternatively 'break-on-return' allows for a breakpoint on the return address of a hooked API.
 An optional 'base-on-api' parameter allows the image base to be set by API call.

 The CAPE debugger allows breakpoints to be set on read, write or execute of a memory address or region, as well as single-step mode.
 This allows fine control over malware execution until it is possible to dump the memory regions of interest, containing code or configuration data.
 Breakpoints can be set dynamically by package code, API hooks or Yara signatures.
 Thanks to the embedded distorm library the debugger can output the disassembly of instructions during single-step mode or when breakpoints are hit, resulting in instruction traces.